neu-se/CS4530-Fall-2023/Assignments/project-plan.md

   * The user story fits the problem statement
   * The user story satisfies the INVEST criteria for good user stories (construed quite broadly)
   * The user story includes conditions of satisfaction that cover the "normal" expected behavior of the feature, and any relevant error cases
-  * The user story or conditions of satisfaction include priority
+  * The conditions of satisfaction include priority

 ### Work breakdown (80 points):
 Your work breakdown will be evaluated holistically on the following rubric: